hornster02/hornster02/README.md

 🟩1* English

-***Total Uninstall*** - system scan (before/after app launch/installation) and display changes (files/folders/registry), export registry changes to REG file for un/install
+***Total Uninstall*** - system scan (before/after app launch/installation) and display changes (files/folders/registry), export registry changes to REG file for un/install.
+I recommend removing default exceptions - very useful (guaranteeing a clean system that doesn't need to be reinstalled for decades) and destructive if one doesn't know what he's doing

 ***🟦 Inno Setup XDELTA Patch Maker*** - create a patch